elopio/docs/source/includes/_glossary.md

 ## Market

-A market is created by users of Augur for a small fee.
+A Market is created by users of Augur for a small fee.
 They are used to describe an upcoming event that people would presumably be interested in wagering on.
 They should also provide information on how to verify the [outcome](#outcome) of the event, the more specific the better.
-Each market created on the Augur network will have an automatically managed [Order Book](#order-book), which will allow users to buy and sell [Shares](#shares) of different outcomes of the market.
-The [Market Creator](#market-creator) can set the [Trading Fee](#trading-fee) for the market, which once set cannot be raised, which will determine their cut of all shares [Settled](#settlement) on the Market.
+Each Market created on the Augur network will have an automatically managed [Order Book](#order-book), which will allow users to buy and sell [Shares](#shares) of different outcomes of the Market.
+The [Market Creator](#market-creator) can set the [Trading Fee](#trading-fee) for the Market, which once set cannot be raised, which will determine their cut of all shares [Settled](#settlement) on the Market.
+The Market Creator also needs to specify a [Max Price](#maximum-display-price) and a [Min Price](#minimum-display-price) as well as the [Number of Ticks](#tick) for the Market.
 There are three different Market types supported by Augur, they are: [Binary](#binary-market), [Categorical](#categorical-market), and [Scalar](#scalar-market).

 ## Market Awaiting Finalization